Eric Lesser: Early life and education

-Early years: 2008 campaign & the White House
+2008 campaign & the White House

 Obama presidential campaign

 After college, Lesser joined Barack Obama's 2008 presidential campaign, helping stage events in New Hampshire.
 Following Obama's near victory in the New Hampshire Democratic primary, Lesser was tapped to be the campaign's "Ground Logistics Coordinator."
 In that position, he traveled with then-Senator Obama to 47 states and six countries—over 200,000 miles in total.
 Lesser created a luggage-management system that earned him the trust of the campaign team, the traveling press, and his future boss, Obama advisor David Axelrod.
 Reflecting on Lesser's logistical prowess, President Obama said, "Eric Lesser may be running a Fortune 500 company one day," adding "we are lucky to have such a smart and committed young man as part of our team."

 During a campaign stop in Harrisburg, Pennsylvania, Lesser organized an impromptu Passover Seder.
 When Obama arrived, he promised: "Next year in the White House."